 Skip to main content

-The information on this page is for applicants applying for nurse practitioner (NP) registration who are currently registered as an NP (adult, family, or pediatric) in another Canadian province or territory.
+The information on this page is for applicants applying for nurse practitioner (NP) licensure who are currently licensed as an NP (adult, family, or pediatric) in another Canadian province or territory.

 How to apply